Bill Cosby lawyer scours accuser's words, looking for doubt - Philly

-Now with Constand on the witness stand and facing more defense questions on Monday, Cosby lawyer Tom Mesereau is scouring a binder full of her police statements and prior testimony - and he's finding some inconsistencies.
+Now with Constand on the witness stand and facing more defense questions on Monday, Mesereau is scouring a binder full of her police statements and prior testimony - and he's finding some inconsistencies .

+Cosby arrived at the rain-soaked suburban Philadelphia courthouse on Monday morning wearing a black raincoat and walking under a large, black umbrella held by his spokesman.

 In her testimony on Friday, Constand denied ever having intimate contact with Cosby prior to the night in January 2004 that she said he drugged and molested her, but Mesereau showed her a 2005 deposition in which she testified that she told her mother she'd occasionally been affectionate toward him.